 Obviously your firm strives to catch all inconsistencies between your specifications, drawings and details, but on large jobs it’s almost impossible to catch everything.
 During the bidding process, bidders will certainly ask for clarification or additional details.

 In order to keep the bids as comparable as possible, you must properly record all bidder questions, formulate clear answers and send out the appropriate addenda.
 Although, since questions can come by email, in person or by phone, it happens that some of these questions get missed!
 Well, not by you of course, but someone else in your office ;).
+These omissions can often result in bidders making different assumptions which means more non-compliant bids.

 Make sure you have a system to record all questions and keep them safe, especially if you have a number of contract administrators working on the same bid call.
 Ideally, you only allow bidders to submit questions via one option in order to simplify this process.